A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Related Research Topics

-Meta-learning \cite{hospedales2021meta} shares a similar assumption with continual learning, but with training data randomly drawn from a task distribution, while test data are tasks with few examples.
-MAML \cite{finn2017model} is a representative approach that learns the initialization of a model's parameters to achieve optimal fast learning on a new task using a small number of samples and gradient steps.
-Generally, meta-learning offers a straightforward solution for test-time adaptation without the incorporation of test data in the meta-training stage.
+DG \citep{li2018learning,carlucci2019domain,gulrajani2020search} aims to learn a model from one or multiple different but related domains that can generalize well on unseen testing domains.
+Researchers often devise specialized training techniques to enhance the generalization capability of the pre-trained model, which can be compatible with the studied TTA paradigm.
+Notably, MAML \citep{finn2017model} is a representative approach that learns the initialization of a model's parameters to achieve optimal fast learning on a new task using a small number of samples and gradient steps.
+Such a meta-learning strategy offers a straightforward solution for TTA without the incorporation of test data in the meta-training stage.
+For further information, we refer the reader to existing literature (\eg, \citep{zhou2022dg,wang2022generalizing,hospedales2021meta}).